 Individuals may qualify to become Certified Peer Support Specialists in North Carolina by meeting the following application criteria:

-- Have a minimum of 1 year demonstrated recovery time prior to date of application.
+- Have a minimum of 1 year demonstrated recovery time from a significant mental health and/or substance use disorder at the date of application.

 - Be at least 18 years of age.